-

 ISBN: 978-1-935125-22-8

-Purchase your copy of "Decoding Ṛig-Veda" from any of the following or your favorite online webstore:
+Purchase "Decoding Ṛig-Veda" from any of the following:

 Radhika Raman Prasad Sinha